tldr-pages/tldr/pages/linux/yay.md

 `yay {{package_name}}`

-- Synchronize and update all packages (includes AUR):
+- Synchronize and update all packages from the repos and AUR:

 `yay -Syu`